Geontech/docker-redhawk/README.md

  * `redhawk/gpp`: Configured to run as a GPP -bearing Node.
  * `redhawk/rtl2832u`: Configured to run as an RTL2832U -bearing Node.
  * `redhawk/usrp`: Configured to run as an USRP_UHD -bearing Node.
+ * `redhawk/bu353s4`: Configured to run as a BU353S4 -bearing Node.
- * `redhawk/webserver`: Instantiates the rest-python web server.
+ * `redhawk/webserver`: Instantiates a rest-python web server.

- > **Note:** The `rtl2832u`, `usrp`, and `webserver` images are disabled at this time as they are not complete.

  The following scripts will also be linked into the main directory.
-Each script supports `-h` and `--help` to learn the usage of the script.
+Each script supports `-h` and `--help` to learn the usage of the script, and running the script with no arguments provides a status update.

- * `login`: Starts a bash shell as a specified user (optional).
+ * `login`: Starts a bash shell for the named container (basically a `docker exec` wrapper).
- * `omniserver`: Starts and stops a local OmniORB service either in bridged or networked mode.
- * `sdrroot`: Creates or deletes a Docker volume that can be shared as SDRROOT which can be shared with other containers, such as a Domain or Development (IDE).
- * `development`: Runs a container
- * `domain`: Starts or stops a named REDHAWK domain with, optionally, an SDRROOT volume name and external OmniServer IP address.
+ * `show-log`: Displays a log from a named container.
+ * `omniserver`: Manages an instance of the OmniORB services (locally to the Docker host, optional).
+ * `domain`: Manages REDHAWK Domain instances.
  * `gpp`: Starts or stops a GPP for the named domain and external OmniServer IP address.

- > **TBD:** Add `rtl2832u`, `usrp`, and `webserver` management scripts
+ * `rtl2832u`: Manages [RTL2832U](http://github.com/redhawksdr/RTL2832U) Nodes (USB-attached devices).
+ * `usrp`: Manages [USRP_UHD](http://github.com/redhawksdr/USRP_UHD) Nodes (USB- or network-attached devices).
+ * `bu353s4`: Manages [BU353S4](http://github.com/geontech/BU353S4) Nodes (USB serial).
+ * `volume-manager`: Creates or deletes Docker volumes labeled for use as an SDRROOT or a development (IDE) Workspace.
+ * `rhide`: Runs an instance of the REDHAWK IDE with named SDRROOT and workspace (Docker volume or host file system).
+ * `webserver`: Manages an instance of a REST-Python server.

 ## Usage

 The main elements one needs for a REDHAWK system are the naming and event services (OmniORB and OmniEvents), a Domain, and a GPP.
 If the scripts are not in the main directory, use `make scripts` to generate the links.
 Each scripts supports the `-h` and `--help` that cover usage.
 Below is a simplified example.

     ./omniserver
-    ./domain start -d REDHAWK_DEV1
+    ./domain start REDHAWK_DEV1

 At this point you will have a functioning REDHAWK Domain at a host-exposed OmniORB server.
+Its container name will be `REDHAWK_DEV`.
 Other non-Docker REDHAWK instances can now join this Domain as well as long as your host system's firewall settings expose ports 2809 and 11169.

-    ./gpp start -g GPP1 -d REDHAWK_DEV1
+    ./gpp start GPP1 -d REDHAWK_DEV1

-A GPP container launches and joins REDHAWK_DEV1 as the node DevMgr_GPP1.
+A GPP container launches the node GPP1 on the REDHAWK_DEV1 Domain.
+Its container name will be `GPP1-REDHAWK_DEV1`.
 You can now launch waveforms.

 If you would like to log into the Domain container, use `login`: